openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

     - The CustomResourceDefinitions `volumesnapshotbackups.datamover.oadp.openshift.io` and `volumesnapshotrestores.datamover.oadp.openshift.io` are no longer required and can optionally be removed.

     - The secrets used for the OADP-1.2 Data Mover are no longer required and can optionally be removed.

-    - The `velero.io/csi-volumesnapshot-class` label in the VolumeSnapShotClass manifests are no longer required and can optionally be removed.

 - OADP now supports Kopia, an alternative file system backup tool to Restic.